You Bring Me Joy (Anita Baker song): Critical reception

 The song received notable critical praise and mention in numerous record reviews and reviews of Anita Baker's live performances.

-Stephen Holden of the New York Times wrote "In the verses of David Lasley's beautiful pop-gospel ballad 'You Bring Me Joy,' Miss Baker's voice looped from phrase to phrase in the manner of Sarah Vaughan.
+Stephen Holden of The New York Times wrote "In the verses of David Lasley's beautiful pop-gospel ballad 'You Bring Me Joy,' Miss Baker's voice looped from phrase to phrase in the manner of Sarah Vaughan.
 Then, for the song's climactic declarations, she became a pure gospel singer, testifying with a stirring fervor and directness."

 Jeff Tamarkin of Billboard describes Baker's performance of "the devastating David Lasley-written 'You Bring Me Joy' to kick the show into high gear and create the charged mood that was sustained throughout."

-Of the Sunday night Irvine Meadows show of songstress Anita Baker, Steve Eddy wrote of the songs "The most notable Sunday evening was "You Bring Me Joy" a David Lasley tune that has a pleasing Gospel tinge."
+Of the Sunday night Irvine Meadows show of singer Anita Baker, Steve Eddy wrote of the songs "The most notable Sunday evening was "You Bring Me Joy" a David Lasley tune that has a pleasing Gospel tinge."

 Lenny Kravitz, in his book Let Love Rule called "You Bring Me Joy" by Anita Baker "one of the sweetest R&B ballads."